nasa/isaac/dense_map/geometry_mapper/readme.md

       -use_timestamp_as_image_name

 The last option, `-use_timestamp_as_image_name`, must not be missed.
+It makes it easy to look up the image acqusition based on image name, and this is used by the geometry mapper.

 Note that bags acquired on the ISS usually have the nav cam image topic
 as: